wngaw/wngaw.github.io/_posts/2019-05-26-decision_trees.md

 ## What is Decision Tree?

 Decision tree is a supervised learning algorithm that is capable of learning non-linear hypothesis through series of if-else statements.
-Compared to regressions and neural networks, decision tree is a much simpler learning algorithm.
+Compared to linear regressions and neural networks, decision tree is a much simpler learning algorithm.
 Decision tree can be used for both regression and classification problems.

 ## Hypothesis